ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

-To say that a person has "male sex" or "female gender" can be a useful shorthand when most or all of the dimensions usually "align," but it ignores the complexities of what happens when these dimensions don't align -- and nearly every imaginable combination occurs at least some the time.
+To say that a person has "male sex" or "female gender" can be a useful shorthand when most or all of the dimensions usually "align," but it ignores the complexities of what happens when these dimensions don't align -- and nearly every imaginable combination occurs at least some of the time.
 Furthermore, stopping at observing a difference between groups categorized like this does little to explain the underlying mechanism.
 Many research questions can be more precisely stated in terms of a specific dimension or dimensions